RENCI-NRIG/x-cite/theme1/PE103/vcs.md

 system.
 That might work in the simple cases, but it will soon break down as you do more work on your project.

-Instead, what you want to do is learn to use a version control system properly.
-You want to avoid the cognitive overload of dealing with messy schemes based on filenames.
+You want to avoid the cognitive overload of dealing with messy schemes based on file names.
+You want to do is learn to use a version control system properly.

 ## Version control in practice: Git